-6.07 DESIGNERTEAM EVALUATION
+6.07 TEAM EVALUATION

-Upon completion of any State project under the jurisdiction of the Commission for which the State has employed a design consultant, Designer Evaluation Forms SBC-7 and SBC-8 or a Contractor, evaluation forms prepared by the OSA shall be completed by appropriate State officialsSPA personnel responsible for the administration of the project-, and filed with the OSA.
-At the option of the appropriate State officialdesign, construction and State personnel, under the direction of SPA personnel, evaluation forms may be completed relative tofor the major consultants of the designer Designer for the project.
-Forms SBC-7 Evaluation forms and SBC-8 procedures are on file with the Office of the State Architect, available within the State Designer's Manual, and made available to the Commission.
-OSA.
+Upon completion of any State project under the jurisdiction of the Commission for which the State has employed a Designer or a Contractor, evaluation forms prepared by the OSA shall be completed by appropriate SPA personnel responsible for the administration of the project, and filed with the OSA.
+At the option of the appropriate design, construction and State personnel, under the direction of SPA personnel, evaluation forms may be completed for the major consultants of the Designer for the project.
+Evaluation forms and procedures are on file with the OSA.